Sentence-T5: Scalable Sentence Encoders from Pre-trained Text-to-Text Models: Scaling up Sentence T5

 As shown in \cref{tab:exp_all}, we find that scaling up model capacity leads to consistently better performance on all downstream tasks.
 For the ST5 11B model, the encoder-only model achieves an average score of 91.08 for transfer tasks which is better than 90.45 from the ST5 Large model; while the encoder-decoder model pushes the STS score to 84.94 that also outperforms the ST5 Large model.
 This inspires us to explore even larger model sizes to achieve better sentence embedding quality.

 For STS tasks, we observe that the gain from increasing model size from 3B to 11B is smaller than that from Large to 3B.
-This might be due to the fact that we are fixing the embedding size for all model sizes in our experiments.
+This might be due to the fact that the embedding sizes are fixed for all models in our experiments.
 One potential exploration is to increase the sentence embedding size for larger models to fully leverage the model capacity.

 We further compute the alignment loss and uniformity loss as defined in \citet{Wang2020UnderstandingCR} to measure the quality of the sentence embeddings: